islemamrouche/Virtual-School/README.md

 *The app is developed using:
 -Django REST Framework in the backend
--React in the frontend, many hooks were used like useState useEffect useRef also axios was used for fetching, ContextAPI for managing states...etc.
+-React in the frontend, many hooks were used like useState useEffect useRef, also Axios was used for fetching, ContextAPI for managing states...etc.
 -Jason Web Tokens (JWT) stateless authentication was used to autheticate students and teachers.

 THE APP IS DEVELOPED ENTIRELY BY ME "Islem Amrouche".